vinlin24/csm152a-lab4/README.md

 ### Cleanup

-To clean the directory of the binary products and intermediates, simply run:
+To clean the directory of binary and `.txt` intermediates, simply run:

 ```sh
 make clean
 ```

-Original MP4 video files are preserved.
+Original MP4 video files as well as the TGZ distributables are preserved.